Content distribution strategies have never been more important than today.

 They forget that not every content distribution channel is suited for their business, and that even if a channel works, it won’t give them the same results each time.

-In this post, you are going to learn everything you need to know about creating your own rock-solid content distribution plan:
+In this post, you are going to learn everything you need to know about creating your own rock-solid content distribution strategy:

 Let’s get started.

-A content distribution plan is a strategic document that an organization creates to guide its marketing efforts for promoting posts, ebooks, resources, and other content assets.
+A content distribution strategy is a strategic document that an organization creates to guide its marketing efforts for promoting posts, ebooks, resources, and other content assets.

-The reasons for creating a content distribution plan are plenty.
+The reasons for creating a content distribution strategy are plenty.
 A document like this kills the randomness and provides structure to the promotion process.

-Now that we understand the what and why of a content distribution plan, let’s tackle some of the other questions you probably have.
+Now that we understand the what and why of a content distribution strategy, let’s tackle some of the other questions you probably have.

-We know that marketing strategy looks different for every business, and therefore content distribution plans will differ too.
-Before you move ahead with building a plan from scratch, let’s answer the three most common questions marketers have about content distribution plans.
+We know that marketing strategy looks different for every business, and therefore content distribution strategies will differ too.
+Before you move ahead with building a plan from scratch, let’s answer the three most common questions marketers have about content distribution strategies.

 If you’re still unclear on the answer to the big question, it’s yes—different content types should have different distribution strategies.